nagasella/esa/README.md

 ### Table updaters

-The simplest type of updater is the `esa::table_updater`: it does not work on any speicfc entity, but it can work freely on the whole table.
+The simplest type of updater is the `esa::table_updater`: it does not work on any specific entity, but it can work freely on the whole table.
 To define a new a table updater, you need to create a class that inherits from `esa::table_updater`, and override the `init` and `update` member functions.
 Normally, you will also need to get a reference to the entity table for practical purposes, and pass a [unique tag to use for the updater](#tags-and-updaters) to the constructor of the base class.
 Here is a small example:

 ```cpp
 #define TAG 0 // updater's tag